auyer/rcpassos.me/posts/ebpf/index.md

 - Security: detect or even block malicious behavior;
 - Networking: monitoring and controlling network traffic.

-In the following sections, we will take a brief look at how eBPF works and how it can be used to trace events in the Linux Kernel.
+In the following sections, we will take a brief look at what BPF is, how it works, what is provided by the Kernel, and how these interact.
-I will use two simple but powerful programs built with it to demonstrate how it works under the hood.

-- `execsnoop` traces the `exec()` system call to track every program being run;
-- `gethostlatency` log DNS resolution latency across all processes.

 ## How does eBPF work?